dripnadia/Final-Project-CIS-1051/README.md

 My favorite trick that I learned was being able to add variables in VScode that then had a space to be changed directly in Unity.
 In the future, when I add more complex mechanics like damage to the game, I will definitely be using this feature to  easily test different values out.

+I also learned a lot about frustration and failure.
+I attempted to implement a jumping animation, but I could not figure it out.
+That's the first thing that I will fix, but even if I didn't fix it yet, I learned a lot about debugging and not giving up.